zakidevara/insight-ops/README.md

 # InsightOps — Intelligent SRE Assistant

 InsightOps is an AI-powered Site Reliability Engineering assistant that combines **RAG** (Retrieval-Augmented Generation) with **MCP** (Model Context Protocol) to automatically diagnose production incidents.
-When an alert fires, it retrieves relevant past post-mortems, optionally queries live system tools, and synthesises an actionable diagnosis with remediation steps — all streamed in real time to a React dashboard.
+When an alert fires, it retrieves relevant past post-mortems, optionally queries live Prometheus metrics, and synthesises an actionable diagnosis with remediation steps — all streamed in real time to a React dashboard.
+A built-in **SRE Chat** panel lets engineers ask follow-up questions using conversational AI with live system context.

 ---
 ## Preview